848dkn/SLE777/README.md

 The ```download.file``` function is used to download files from a URL with the argument (destfile) specifies the destination path where the file will be saved locally.
 The command ```read.delim``` reads a tab-separated file (.tsv) into a data frame.
 In this command, the argument ```header = TRUE``` and ```name =1```  is use to indicate that the first row contains the column names row and specify that the first column (gene identifiers) will be used as the row names of the data frame.

+#### Output:
+The gene expression data is read into R as a data frame named gene_expression use for data manipulation.
+A table showing the first 6 genes.

 ### 1.2 Adding a new column for the mean of other columns